HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](window1.jpg)
 (This is an image of the window panes.)

 I then added curtains and a curtain rod made out of a painted skewer, jump rings and fabric.
 I had to use a very light fabric to ensure the fan would blow it enough.
-I hand sewed a hem to prevent freying but I did leave some rough edges to contribute to the abandoned look.
+I hand sewed a hem to prevent fraying but I did leave some rough edges to contribute to the abandoned look.
 ![Image](window2.jpg)
 (This is an image of the final window with the curtains.)